sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 Description: 'This guide walks you through creating Windows 10 IoT Core (IoT Core) images that can be flashed to retail devices and maintained after they have been delivered to your customers.'
 MS-HAID: 'p\_iot\_core.iot\_core\_manufacturing\_guide'
 MSHAttr: 'PreferredLib:/library'
-title: IoT Core manufacturing guides
+title: IoT Core manufacturing guide
 ---

-# IoT Core manufacturing guides
+# IoT Core manufacturing guide

 \[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 An app that calls an API introduced in Windows 10 Anniversary SDK Preview Build 14295 cannot be ingested into the Windows Store during the Preview period.\]

-This guide walks you through creating Windows 10 IoT Core (IoT Core) images that can be flashed to retail devices and maintained after they have been delivered to your customers.
+This guide walks you through creating Windows 10 IoT Core (IoT Core) images that can be flashed to retail devices and maintained after you've sent them to your customers.

 To do this, we'll show you how to wrap your apps, files, settings, and drivers into packages.
 Packages help OEMs, ODMs, developers, and Microsoft all work together to deliver security and feature updates to your devices without stomping on each other's work.